-- 5.85 No sites within the Parish have been designated in the emerging Local Plan as primarily business use areas, strategic office locations or special employment locations within the Green Belt. - 5.86 Commercial activity is restricted to a few sites within the Parish.
+- 5.86 Commercial activity is restricted to a few sites within the Parish.
 The areas designated are Ronsons Way, the adjoining area off St Albans Road and the CAST site on Woodcock Hill.
 This Plan does not support any residential development at those locations. - 5.87 Ronsons Way and the adjoining area off St. Albans Road are a mix of B1/B1c/B2 office facilities.
 There is also a major environmental and waste services site within the area.
 The area provides important space for local companies and is mainly occupied by the District's refuse collection provider and a secure BT network centre.